Skip to main content

 8. Kid Captain

 Kid Captain is a partnership that began in 2009 between Stead Family Children's Hospital and the Iowa Hawkeyes to honor pediatric patients and celebrate their inspirational stories.
-Since 2009, there have been 3,320 nominations for the program and 147 Kid Captains from 96 cities in 8 states.
+Since 2009, there have over 200 Kid Captains honored in the program.

 9. The Hawkeye Wave